-- 11. Q. Does the casual excise tax apply to a boat, boat motor, or an airplane transferred to another person as a gift or as a prize? - A. No. The casual excise tax does not apply to property transferred as a gift or prize in that there has not been a sale to the person receiving the property.
-(See Code Section 12-36-1710(B) for exclusions.) - 12.
-Q. What transactions are exempt from the casual excise tax? - A. The following transfers of boats, boat motors, or airplanes are specifically exempted from the casual excise tax pursuant to Code Sections 12-36-1710 and 12-36-1720: - Transfers to members of the immediate family (i.e., spouse, parent, child, sister, brother, grandparent, and grandchild); - Transfers to a legal heir, legatee, or distributee; - Transfers from an individual to a partnership upon formation, or from a stockholder to a corporation upon formation; - Transfers to a licensed motor vehicle dealer or licensed motorcycle dealer for the purpose of resale; - Transfers to a financial institution for the purpose of resale; - Transfers to any other secured party, as a result of repossession, for the purpose of resale; - Transfers to the seller or secured party in partial payment (e.g., trade-ins); - Transfers where a sales or use tax has been paid on the transaction necessitating the transfer (this includes sales tax paid to an auctioneer licensed as a retailer); - Transfers of motor vehicles, motorcycles, or airplanes specifically exempted by Section 12-36-2120 from the sales or use tax (see Question 13 below); - Transfers that are a gift or prize; and - Vessels registered and documented by the United States Commissioner of Customs.
+- 12. Q. Does the casual excise tax apply to a boat, boat motor, or an airplane transferred to another person as a gift or as a prize? - A. No. The casual excise tax does not apply to property transferred as a gift or prize in that there has not been a sale to the person receiving the property.
+(See Code Section 12-36-1710(B) for exclusions.) - 13.
+Q. What transactions are exempt from the casual excise tax? - A. The following transfers of boats, boat motors, or airplanes are specifically exempted from the casual excise tax pursuant to Code Sections 12-36-1710 and 12-36-1720: - Transfers to members of the immediate family (i.e., spouse, parent, child, sister, brother, grandparent, and grandchild); - Transfers to a legal heir, legatee, or distributee; - Transfers from an individual to a partnership upon formation, or from a stockholder to a corporation upon formation; - Transfers to a financial institution for the purpose of resale; - Transfers to any other secured party, as a result of repossession, for the purpose of resale: - Transfers to the seller or secured party in partial payment (e.g., trade-ins); - Transfers where a sales or use tax has been paid on the transaction necessitating the transfer (this includes sales tax paid to an auctioneer licensed as a retailer); - Transfers of airplanes specifically exempted by Section 12-36-2120 from the sales or use tax (see Question 14 below); - Transfers that are a gift or prize; - Transfers of where the title, or other proof of ownership, for a vessel is issued by a federal government agency, such as the U.S. Coast Guard or U.S. Customs and Border Protection; and, - Transfers of airplanes where the title, or other proof of ownership, for an airplane is issued by a Federal Aviation Administration ("FAA").

-- 13. Q. What transfers are exempt from the casual excise tax because they are exempt from sales or use tax under Code Section 12-36-2120 or otherwise exempt or excluded under the law? - A. Below are examples of transfers of boats, boat motors, and airplanes that are exempt from sales and use tax under Code Section 12-36-2120 or otherwise exempt or excluded under the law and, therefore, exempt or excluded from the casual excise tax.
+- 14. Q. What transfers are exempt from the casual excise tax because they are exempt from sales or use tax under Code Section 12-36-2120 or otherwise exempt or excluded under the law? - A. Below are examples of transfers of boats, boat motors, and airplanes that are exempt from sales and use tax under Code Section 12-36-2120 or otherwise exempt or excluded under the law and, therefore, exempt or excluded from the casual excise tax.
 These examples illustrate frequent methods of transfer, and are not intended to be all-inclusive.